makersacademy/rps-challenge/README.md

 3. Story 02: Controller, Views and associated feature tests
   * Not sure if the controller should check that the player chooses a RPS weapon (the logic in player.rb already does that at model level).
 But who else could?
 Now it all depends on Game::WEAPONS.
 If the weapon choice form could query the same constant and provide a pull-down menu instead of a text field, I could get rid of the if/else logic.
 But the controller would still depend on Game's constant.
   * There is no nice HTML styling (no colours yet).
+4. Bonus Level 1: Multiplayer.
+  * There should be an option for Player 01 to choose between a human or a computer opponent.
+  * No screenshots because I can't make Dropbox image links work in Github (yet).